Nicola Zagame: Senior national team

 Zagame is a member of the Australia women's national water polo team, nicknamed the Stingers.
 She made her senior team debut in May 2009.
 In 2009, she was part of the Australian side that finished third at the FINA World League Super Finals in Kirishi, Russia.
 This was her first major international tournament as a member of the senior squad.
 In 2009, she was part of the team that finished sixth at the FINA World Championships in Rome, Italy in 2009.
 She was also part of the Australian side that won the 2009 Holiday Cup in the United States.

 Zagame was a member of the 2010 Stingers squad that competed at the FINA World Cup in Christchurch, New Zealand where Australia finished second.
 In the team's quarter finals 10–8 victory over the United States women's national water polo team, she scored three goals.
 In May 2010, she was a member of the team that competed at the FINA World League Asia-Oceania zone held in Osaka, Japan and Tianjin, China.

 Zagame was part of the Australian side that won a silver medal at the 2011 Kirishi Cup in June.
 In the game for the medal, they played Kazakhstan women's national water polo team.
 In that match, she scored two goals.
 In July 2011, she was a member of the Australian Stingers that competed in the 2011 FINA World Championships in Shanghai.
 In preparation for this tournament, she attended a team training camp in Perth, Western Australia.

 In January 2012, Zagame competed in the Pan Pacific Championships for the Stingers, and was a member of the squad that competed in the three-game test series against the United States.
 The Australian team won two of the three matches, with scores of 12–13 in an opening series loss, winning 11–6 in the second match and winning the third match 12–7 clash at Sutherland Leisure Centre.
 Zagame scored a goal in the second half of the final match in the series.
 This test series was the first time she had played an international match in her home swimming pool, Sutherland Leisure Centre.

-In February 2012, Zagame was named in the 17-member training squad for the 2012 Summer Olympics, and attended a training camp that started on 20 February 2012 at the Australian Institute of Sport.
 She was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012.
 This was the team's first matches against Great Britain's national team in six years.
 At the 2012 Olympics, Zagame was part of the Australian team that won the bronze medal.

 Zagame stayed in the sport and qualified for the 2016 Summer Olympics.